Welcome to Reception

 Mrs Gratton is teaching Berlin

-Our teaching assistants are Mrs Pownall, Mrs Palin and Miss Boschi
+Our teaching assistants are Mrs Palin and Miss Godfrey

-Miss Friesener teaches Reception on a Tuesday morning alongside the sports coaches.
+Miss Friesner and Mr Raiswell teach Reception on a Tuesday.
 Please come in PE kits on Tuesdays.

-Our homework is reading and practicing writing your child's names.
+Our homework is reading and practising letter formation.

 General Information